user image

 Carriera

-PHD: Management Engineering & Architecture Construction Engineering and Built Environment, Politecnico di Milano.
+PHD: Management & Architecture (interdisciplinary program), Politecnico di Milano.

-Master of Science: Management of Built Environment, Politecnico di Milano.
+Master of Science: Management of Built Environment - Economic Curriculum, Politecnico di Milano.

 Ricerca